LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING

-Never connect the (+) and the (-) terminals of the same battery together.
-That no metal object can fall onto the battery and short the terminals.
-This is immediately lead to a short and extreme fire danger.
+Never connect the (+) and (-) terminals of the same battery together.
+Ensure that no metal object can fall onto the battery and short the terminals.
+This could immediately lead to a short circuit and extreme fire danger.

 CAUTION